robvanderleek/JLifx/README.md

 ### Library

-For Maven, add the following entry to your `pom.xml`:
+For Maven, add the following entry to your `pom.xml` (check https://search.maven.org/artifact/io.github.robvanderleek/jlifx for latest `$VERSION`):

 ```xml
     ...